Uranium Dioxide SDS

 • Ingestion

 Exposure may cause kidney damage or acute necrotic arterial lesions.
 May also affect the liver.
 Chronic exposures may cause radiation damage to internal tissues.
-The likelihood and extent of damage increases with higher enrichment and longer exposure periods.
+The likelihood and extent of damage increase with higher enrichment and longer exposure periods.

 Disposal Information